zerasul/mdbook_en/5env-config/env-config.md

 ## Emulator

 When developing our game, it is important to be able to test its progress and although we can use a real hardware using a FlashCart cartridge like _Everdrive_[^39], it is not practical to transfer the ROM every time to the SD card.
-Therefore, emulators are used to be able to run the created rom and see the results.
+Therefore, emulators can be used to be able to run the generated rom and see the results.

 Also, some of these emulators have tools that can help us to debug our games; such as debugging both 68K and z80, VDP graphics viewer, Sprite viewer, etc.